-It’s 2019 and women CEOs are losing representation at top companies
+It’s 2019, and women CEOs are losing representation at top companies

-Gender parity continues to be a joke in corporate leadership: Female CEOs of S&P 500 companies declined to 22 last year, following the departures of Indra Nooyi from PepsiCo, Denise Morrison of Campbell Soup, and two others.
+Gender parity continues to be a joke in corporate leadership: The number of female CEOs of S&P 500 companies declined to 22 last year, following the departures of Indra Nooyi from PepsiCo, Denise Morrison from Campbell Soup, and two others.

 Yes, the numbers are so low that individual departures move the needle.